The 250th anniversary celebration of the end of the historic

 - Food and music.

-- A Saturday evening public star party featuring members of
+- A Saturday evening public star party featuring astronomer

-the stars that shone on Mason and Dixon.
+shone on Mason and Dixon.
+The astronomers will be with us

 - A reservation-only visit to the site where the Mason-Dixon